Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Push Health Cons:

 The Hims weight management program starts at $49 monthly for the basic plan, which includes an initial consultation, ongoing messaging support with healthcare providers, and access to educational resources.
-However, this doesn't include medication costs.
+But this doesn't include medication costs.
 Their GLP-1 program specifically costs $199-$399 monthly, depending on the medication strength and whether you choose brand-name or compounded semaglutide.

 The consultation process is entirely online through their platform.
-You complete a comprehensive medical questionnaire covering your weight history, current medications, and health conditions.
+You complete a thorough medical questionnaire covering your weight history, current medications, and health conditions.
 A licensed healthcare provider reviews your information and determines if you're a candidate for GLP-1 therapy.
 If approved, they prescribe the appropriate medication and dosage.

 Currently, Hims primarily offers semaglutide for weight management, available in both brand-name (Wegovy) and compounded formulations.
 The compounded version costs significantly less than brand-name options, making it more accessible for patients without insurance coverage.
 All medications are shipped directly to your address in discreet packaging.